1000 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the Medtronic devices treatment for spinal conditions?
+What prior data suggests that these Medtronic devices are safe for spinal conditions?

 This trial is for adults who need a Medtronic Cranial and Spinal Technology device for conditions like spinal tumors, scoliosis, or spinal trauma.
 Participants must give written consent, agree to follow-up assessments up to 24 months post-surgery, and not be in other trials that could affect results.